 Eat the City: The Art of Urban Farming

-Essay By Richard Ingersoll, Published in The Design Observer
+Essay By Richard Ingersoll, Originally Published in The Design Observer

 Urban development during the past half century has eaten away the clear edges of cities, leaving ambiguous empty spaces.
 While the resulting disorderly appearance betrays the expectations of coherent urban morphology, I have come to realize that one must have compassion for such patchy areas.
 They are part of the lived experience of at least half of humanity and for this deserve attention as spots of potential quality.
 The essayist Philip Lopate, who, like myself, spent several years in academic exile in Houston, described that sprawling city as “a smiling face with a lot of teeth missing.”